tlswg/tls13-spec/draft-ietf-tls-tls13.md

 capabilities with aborted handshakes) and requiring the client to send the same ClientHello (as is currently done) and then checking you get the same negotiated parameters.]]

+If no common cryptographic parameters can be negotiated, the server will send a fatal alert.

 When the client and server decide to resume a previous session or duplicate an existing session (instead of negotiating new security parameters), the message